hatonthecat/E-bike12V-6Ahr-Lithium-Ion-Capacitor/README.md

 # E-bike with 12V-6Ahr-Lithium-Ion-Capacitor
 How to design an e-bike battery using 45 3.2V 800F LICAP batteries with 1.6Whr each

-the lightest e-scooter batteries are around 6Ah.
-Lithium ion capacitor density is 6x less that of lithium polymer.
+the lightest [e-scooter](https://en.wikipedia.org/wiki/Razor_(scooter)) batteries are around 6Ah.
+Lithium ion capacitor density is 6x less that of lithium polymer. (these are ok for flat roads, not bumpy ones with lots of rough terrain and potholes).
+They are not really powerful enough for a seated e-bike.
+I may update this repository with an analysis on a more powerful e-bike battery, such as a 24V or 36V scooter.

 This 800F one is 1.6Whr:
 ![image](https://github.com/user-attachments/assets/f1393e3e-2825-4c4a-b9bb-9745075b1a58)